The Best Chords | Tina Turner Guitar Lesson

 | Bb5 | Bb5 | C5 | C5 D5 |

-In a final twist, we modulate and play the solo and last chorus a tone up, like this:
+For a final twist, the solo and last chorus are played a tone higher:

 ||: G Gadd9 | Gsus4 G | G Gadd9 | Gsus4 G |